 The Rising Importance of Institutional Classifications

-Systems for institutional classification are increasingly important to administrators, faculty, and students at institutions of higher education.
+Systems for institutional classification are increasingly important to administrators, faculty, and students at institutions of higher education(CITE).
 The Carnegie Classifications for Institutions of Higher Education(CITE), the US News Ranking (Cite), and other metrics of institutional quality are utilized not only by students in deciding where attend school, but by a range of users from prospective faculty to administrators interested a given campus’ academic reputation.
-The Carnegie Classifications are intended to be used for identification of peer institutions, not to create a ranking system; however, they are often misconstrued as metrics of institutional quality.
+The Carnegie Classifications are intended to be used for identification of peer institutions, not to create a ranking system; however, they are often misconstrued as metrics of institutional quality (CITE).

-As such, these metrics are used to direct institutional policy.
-Several universities in the United States have explicitly set out policy goals directed towards improving their standing in the Carnegie Classifications (Montana State University Strategic Plan, 2015) & (Idaho, 2015).
-For schools in the top group, maintenance of status is the priority – schools that are in the “Highest Research Category” (also called R1 status) implement policies intended to keep them in the top group and often market themselves as such.
+For doctoral-granting institutions, the Carnegie Classifications sort institutions into one of three groups: Highest, Higher and Moderate research activity (cite).
+For decision makers at schools in the top group, maintenance of status is the priority – schools that are in the “Highest Research Category” (also called R1 status) have the potential to market their status as a quality that makes them desirable to perspective students, faculty, and funding.
 The effect of institutional classifications may be more evident in the “High Research Activity” (R3) and “Higher-Research Activity” (R2) categories – several of these schools have implemented policy goals and timelines explicitly oriented towards achieving R1 status.

-Alternative Statistical Methodologies
+As such, these metrics are sometimes used to direct institutional policy.
+At least two institutions in the ‘Higher research activity’ group have explicitly set out policy goals directed towards improving their standing in the Carnegie Classifications, including Montana State University (Montana State University Strategic Plan, 2015) as well as the University of Idaho (Idaho, 2015).

 While the Carnegie Classifications, US News World Rankings, and other metrics of institutional characteristics provide interesting and useful data for decision makers at institutions, they lack reproducibility and transparency.
 This paper attempts to illustrate the concerns associated with the current available arsenal of institutional classifications, and presents an alternative classifier based on a single score from a Structural Equation Model, or SEM (Bollen, 1989).
 Much of the research pertaining to processes for institutional classification deals with identifying the data and content that most accurately describe each university, however we are more concerned with the statistical methodology used than the data themselves.
 Rather than proposing that new variables be added to the dataset, we propose an alternate classification system that utilizes the same dataset as was used by the Carnegie Classifications.

 Methodology of the Carnegie Classifications